vas3k/pepic/README.md

 ## Features

-- **Local files uploads**: Upload files as multipart/form-data or as a simple byte stream and store them to a local directory.
+- **Local file storage**: Upload files as multipart/form-data or as a simple byte stream and store them to a local directory.
 - **Automatic GIF to video conversion**: Convert GIFs to videos because GIFs suck, slow down web pages, and don't support hardware acceleration.
-- **Image and video conversion and optimization**: Transcode and optimize media files on upload or on-the-fly.
+- **Image and video transcoding and quality optimization**: Transcode and optimize media files on upload or on-the-fly.
+If you are doing a public storage, you can pre-set your own quality settings to save disk space and bandwidth.
-- **Dynamic resizing**: Easily resize images in real-time by modifying the URL, which helps in reducing bandwidth and storage space on devices.
+- **Dynamic resizing**: Easily resize images in real-time just by modifying original URL.
+You can automatically generate image/video previews on demand without uploading multiple versions of the file.
 - **High performance**: Pepic uses native libraries like `ffmpeg` and `vips` for video and image processing to ensure high performance and fast processing times.
 - **Local and containerized environments**: Designed to run smoothly in both local environments and within Docker containers, making it versatile for development and deployment.
-- **Custom configuration**: Flexible configuration options through `[config.yml](./etc/pepic/config.yml)`, allowing adjustments to image size, quality, automatic conversion, templates, etc.
+- **Custom configuration**: Flexible configuration options through [config.yml](etc/pepic/config.yml), allowing adjustments to image size, quality, automatic conversion, templates, etc.

 ![](static/images/screenshot1.png)

 ## 🤖 How to Run

-1. Install `vips` and `ffmpeg` first, as they are external dependencies
+1. Install `vips` and `ffmpeg` first, as they are two main external dependencies

 ```bash
 brew install vips ffmpeg